Root-DE/Applied-Cybersecurity-Django/README.md

     The Architecture
 </p>

-The architecture consits of a container-based envapproach with Docker because containers are lightweight and require less resources than VMs.
-Containers are easy to deploy, and can be deployed on any environment where Docker runs.
+The architecture consists of a container-based approach with Docker because containers are lightweight and require less resources than VMs.
+Containers are easy to deploy and can be deployed on any environment where Docker runs.
 Django web framework is used for the project because it is a high-level Python Web framework that encourages rapid development and clean, pragmatic design.
 Nginx is used as proxy and to deliver the statics, but this is not relevant for the concept behind it, therefore not in the graphic.
 A personal access token for GitHub is stored in Django.
 The account behind it has access to the runs of the actions of several repositories.
 Each repo performs image scanning as well as the generation of an SBOM.

-In order to keep the scanning with its databases as well as the creation of the SBOMs always up to date, the image used for this (along with the database behind it) is rebuilt daily.
-After the repos have been scanned, they send a notification to Django, which leads to the subsequent loading, saving and processing of the artifacts that result from a scan.
+To keep the scanning with its databases as well as the creation of the SBOMs always up to date, the image used for this (along with the database behind it) is rebuilt daily.
+After the repos have been scanned, they send a notification to Django, which leads to the subsequent loading, saving, and processing of the artifacts that result from a scan.

 ## Installation
 1. Download and install Docker for your system as described here [How to install Docker](https://docs.docker.com/get-docker/)
 2. Download this repository by running `git clone https://github.com/Root-DE/Applied-Cybersecurity-Django`
 2. Create a copy of the [template.env](./template.env) file, rename it to `.env`, and fill it with your own values
 3. Adapt the [nginx configuration file](./nginx/conf.d/nginx_django.conf) to your needs or remove the configuration file
 4. Run `docker-compose up -d` to start the application.
-This will start nginx, the django application, the database and adminer where you can see the current state of the database.
-If you don't want to use adminer, you can remove the adminer container from the docker-compose.yml file.
+This will start nginx, the Django application, the database and Adminer where you can see the current state of the database.
+If you do not want to use Adminer, you can remove the Adminer container from the docker-compose.yml file.
 5. Open your browser and go to https://your-domain/ to see the dashboard.
 6. Set up the GitHub actions for each repository to trigger the scan by copying the [scan.yml](./.github/workflows/scan.yml) to the *.github/workflows/* directory of the respective repository.

 ## User Interface Functionalities
 ### Authentication
-Before having access to the platform itself and its findings , a user has to login first.
+Before having access to the platform itself and its findings, a user has to login first.
 The initial credentials for the admin should be set as described in [Installation](#installation).
 <p align="center">
     <img src="./docs/login.png" height="550px">
 </p>